Ski Season is Coming: Prepare Now for an Injury Free Experience on the Slopes

 “Today we are seeing younger participants skiing harder and “pushing the envelope” by adding riskier freestyle moves into both sports.
 The most common ski and snowboard injuries now involve muscles, ligaments and tendons in the legs, knees, and sometimes to the upper body,” he adds.

-Dr. Plancher, who serves as Chairman the Orthopedic Foundation for Active Lifestyles (http://www.ofals.org), a non-profit organization dedicated to advancements in research and education for orthopedics and sports medicine, promotes early training for the winter season for skiers and snowboarders of all ages and skill levels.
+Dr. Plancher, who serves as Chairman the Orthopedic Foundation for Active Lifestyles (http://www.ofals.org), a non-profit organization dedicated to advancements in research and education for orthopedics, promotes early training for the winter season for skiers and snowboarders of all ages and skill levels.
 Following are his recommendations for a program that focuses on four key areas of conditioning:

 Core Development: A strong body core, the spine and abdomen, is key to staying healthy on the slopes.
 It can help improve balance, fluidity, coordination and overall power and strength.
 “This is sometimes an ignored aspect of pre-season training,” Dr. Plancher says, “However, it can be one of the most important ones, because few sports require such a practiced sense of balance as do skiing and boarding,” he adds.
 Dr. Plancher recommends professional guidance for core strengthening.
 He suggests yoga and pilates to help develop those core muscles.